 So

 But using \eqref{dual}, we have

 which finishes the proof.

-\begin{rem} The proof above is not straightforward, and since it uses duality, our method cannot be applied to finding an extended Carrell-Chapuy formula with control over the degrees (if it even exists).
-It cannot be used either for proving the planar case of the analogue formula on bipartite maps found by Kazarian and Zograf \cite{KZ}. \end{rem}
+\begin{rem} The proof above is not straightforward, and since it uses duality, our method cannot be applied to finding an extended Carrell-Chapuy formula with control over the degrees (if it even exists). \end{rem}